 How much does a christening service cost?
 The good news is that a christening service is free, but if you would like to make a donation to the church it would be kindly received.
 Your donation will help towards ensuring the vital work that the church performs in Waltham Cross is able to continue.

 Where can I hold the christening?
 You can have your baby christened at your local parish church.
 If you want to have the christening at a different church, for example, where you grew up or where you were married, you will need to talk to the vicar at that church.

 How old can you be?
 You can have your baby or child christened at any age.
 There is no upper age limit, but after about the age of seven your child should be able to make the promises for themselves.
-The service is usually held on Sunday but there are also opportunities to have a service at a different time.
-Talk to the vicar, and ask their advice.
+Adults can also be christened, if you're interested, talk to the vicar and find out more.

 What about godparents?
 The involvement of godparents can be one of the most joyful parts of the christening.
 Godparents are not necessarily the people who will care for your child should anything happen to you.
 Rather they should be people who will be there for your child, be role models or mentors to them, and help them think about the bigger questions in life - questions of love, hope and faith.
 Every child should have no fewer than three godparents, at least two of the same sex as the child.
 Godparents must be baptised themselves and old enough to make some serious promises on behalf of the child.

 How do I arrange a christening?